 Regardless of perspective, you may experience the following changes during your next pregnancy:

-Maintaining a healthy weight can improve your chances of getting pregnant and avoid complications in pregnancy and delivery.
-A body mass index that is either too high or too low may negatively affect your fertility and pregnancy.
-The recommended range?
-Staying within a body mass index range of 19 – 23kg/m2.
+A balanced diet will also help with maintaining a healthy body weight, which can improve your chances of getting pregnant and avoid complications in pregnancy and delivery.
+The Body Mass Index (BMI) for adults is between 18.5 to 24.9.
+Having a BMI that is either too low or too high – being underweight or overweight – may negatively affect your fertility and pregnancy.

 To improve one's chances of getting pregnant, it is advisable to avoid smoking and excessive alcohol consumption.
 It is also important to consult your doctor to make sure you have received all the recommended vaccines before you become pregnant.